Tejas170704/Maharashtrsa-Agriculture-Guid/README.md

-Maharashtra Agriculture Guide
+🌾 Maharashtra Agriculture Guide
 Overview
-The Maharashtra Agriculture Guide is a web-based application designed to assist farmers and agricultural enthusiasts in Maharashtra.
-The app provides detailed information on which crops are best suited for different soil types in the state, along with real-time weather forecasts and an AI-powered conversational assistant to answer specific farming questions.
+The Maharashtra Agriculture Guide is a web-based application designed to empower farmers and agricultural enthusiasts in Maharashtra.
+By combining real-time environmental data with expert knowledge, the app provides personalized and actionable advice.
+It serves as a single-point resource for understanding soil types, selecting suitable crops, and accessing essential farming information in both English and Marathi.

 Features
 Soil and Crop Recommendations: Select from major soil types in Maharashtra (Black, Red, Alluvial, Laterite) to get a list of recommended crops.